SimonNDrake/SimonNDrake/README.md

 - 👋 Hi, I’m @SimonNDrake.
 - 👀 I’m interested in everything CFD, that is Computational Fluid Dynamics (not Contract For Differences).
-- 🌱 I’m currently learning about GitHub and how to use it.
+- 💞️ I’m looking to collaborate on Fire Modelling and any related R&D.
-- 💞️ I’m looking to collaborate on Fire Modelling and any R&D on the subject.
+- 🌱 I’m currently learning about People Evacuation (Egress) Modelling.
 - 📫 How to reach me ...

 <!---